How Google Updates Search Results

-Or, did you recently make a change to your site and noticed that Google didn’t crawl index your recent content updates?
+Or, did you recently change your site and notice that Google didn’t crawl index your recent content updates?

-Below I will talk about how to better understand how often Googlebot crawls your site and why its different for every website.
-But, the immediate answer to your questions is: How long is a piece of string?
+Below I will talk about how to understand better how often Googlebot crawls your site and why it’s different for every website.
+But the immediate answer to your question is: How long is a piece of string?

 1. Analyze Your Indexing History

-This will give you a historical snapshot of the time span involved in Google revisiting your site.
+This will give you a historical snapshot of the period involved in Google revisiting your site.

 2. Google Indexing Factors

-From my experience, factors that contribute to quicker crawling and indexing revolve around:
+From my experience, factors that contribute to quicker crawling and indexing revolve around the following: